 For Assembly

-- 1 egg, beaten (for egg wash)
+- 1 egg, beaten

-How to Make Bow-shaped Feta Phyllo Pastry
+How to Make Bow-Shaped Feta Phyllo Pastry

 Step 1: Preheat the Oven